 All those actions are configured in a file.

-Logstash has many inputs plugins that can get the data from many difference sources such as files, HTTP, log4j, syslog and many more.
-All you have to do is to configure the source and Logstash will take the data from there.
+Logstash has many inputs plugins that can get the data from many different sources such as files, HTTP, log4j, and syslog.
+All you have to do is configure the source, and Logstash will take the data from there.

-Logstash also has many plugins for filtering and manipulate the data, such as aggregation, parsing, conversion, and even a plugin that let you program with ruby.
+Logstash also has many plugins for filtering and manipulating the data, such as aggregation, parsing, conversion, and even a plugin that lets you program with Ruby.

-Same goes for output, you can transfer the data to many outputs, the primary is of course Elasticsearch, but also to a file, redis, Kafka and even to InfluxDB and many more.
-If something is missing, there is guide for writing your own plugins.
+The same goes for output.
+You can transfer the data to many outputs.
+The primary one is of course Elasticsearch, but also to a file, redis, Kafka and even to InfluxDB.
+If something is missing, there is a guide for writing your own plugins.

 Kibana is more sophisticated than Chronograf.
-It has much more capabilities such as diversity of diagrams, geo location on map and more.
+It has many more capabilities such as diversity of diagrams, geolocation on map, and more.

-I would like to mention also Grafana which is an excellent visualization tool, that can be used with both Elasticsearch and InfluxDB.
+I would like to mention also Grafana which is an excellent visualization tool.
+It can be used with both Elasticsearch and InfluxDB.

 Which one is better?